Features

 A lot of effort went into designing an API that is easy to use from a Notebook and add features that make sense in the context of algo-trading:

-• Many charts out of the box that provides insights into the feeds and the results of a run
+• Many charts out of the box that provide insights into the feeds and the results of a run.
+See aso charts examples

 • Many convenience methods to get results with minimal amount of coding